 Filaggrin gene (FLG) mutation in atopic dermatitis

-The gene that codes for this protein is called FLG, and researchers have identified more than 40 mutations in this gene that have been associated with about half of patients with moderate to severe AD.
-However, not all people with FLG mutations develop AD, nor do all patients with AD have FLG mutations.
-While FLG is the first identified and most well-studied gene related to AD, researchers are working to identify additional genes that contribute to the development of the condition.2
+The gene that codes for this protein is called FLG, and researchers have identified more than 40 mutations in this gene that have been associated with about half of patients with moderate to severe atopic dermatitis.
+However, not all people with FLG mutations develop the skin condition, nor do all patients with it have FLG mutations.
+While FLG is the first identified and most well-studied gene related to atopic dermatitis, researchers are working to identify additional genes that contribute to the development of the condition.2

 Atopic dermatitis skin barrier dysfunction

-While having a genetic predisposition puts people at a greater risk of developing AD, the mutations to FLG alone don’t create the skin condition.
+While having a genetic predisposition puts people at a greater risk of developing atopic dermatitis, the mutations to FLG alone don’t create the skin condition.
 Research has identified that environmental factors also play a role, including: